Sony Xperia Z1 Compact Review Summary

 Style and handling summary

 The glass design with its aluminium bezel looks and feels premium and waterproofing is an excellent addition.
-Its compact design feels great in the hand and all four of the available colours appeal.
+Its compact design feels great in the hand and all four of the available colours appeal, but the plastic back cover lets it down a little.

 User friendliness summary